West Coast Kitchen Garden

 Instructions

-• Mix together rhubarb, sugar, vinegar and salt and let sit while chopping other ingredients.
+• Mix together rhubarb, sugar, vinegar and salt and let sit while chopping other ingredients and up to 30 minutes before.
 Stir occasionally.

 • Once the jalapeno, onion and cilantro are chopped, add them and the rest of the ingredients.
 Stir gently and adjust salt and pepper to taste.